 Volunteers of America Los Angeles follows an Anti-Biased Curriculum, which focuses on developmentally appropriate practices and activities geared to enhance School Readiness.
-Classroom activities are designed to explore and discuss daily experiences.
+Teachers design classroom activities for exploring and discussing daily experiences.

 2. Costumes

 Children have an opportunity to play dress up with the materials provided in the classroom.